huggingface/knockknock/README.md

 ## Usage

 The library is designed to be used in a seamless way, with minimal code modification: you only need to add a decorator on top your main function call.
+The return value (if there is one) is also reported in the notification.

 There are currently three ways to setup notifications: email, Slack and Telegram.